AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

        Access_B; -- ERROR
     end Client;

-As another example, it can be the case that the requirements of a subprogram expresses its expected behavior as a sequence of actions to be performed.
+As another example, it can be the case that the requirement of a subprogram expresses its expected behavior as a sequence of actions to be performed.
 To write this kind of specification more easily, global ghost variables may be used to store intermediate values of variables in the program.